liberodark/ODrive/README.md

 npm start
 ```

+On Windows, you can make a `.bat` file with `start cmd /k nmp start` that then you can double click to launch the program.

 ## Testing

-To make sure the code is ok:
+To make sure the code is ok and run some sanity checks on it:

 ```bash
 npm test